-SFSafariViewController API to launch a system browser that shares system cookies from within the app.
-This is accomplished by the API not allowing the client app to peek inside the browser, getting the security benefits of using an external browser and the user experience benefits of staying within the application the whole time.
+Thankfully, the mobile platforms have been addressing the issue.
+There are now APIs available on iOS and Android for apps to launch a system browser but stay within the context of the application.
+The API does not not allow the client app to peek inside the browser, getting the security benefits of using an external browser and the user experience benefits of staying within the application the whole time.

 Authorization servers should enforce this behavior by attempting to detect whether the authorization URL was launched inside an embedded web view and reject the request if so.
 The particular techniques for detecting whether the page is being visited in an embedded web view vs the system browser will depend on the platform, but usually involve inspecting the user agent header.